aws-samples/aws-online-data-migration-workshop/module4/README.md

 MODULE 4: AWS TRANSFER FOR SFTP
 ===============================
 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.

-This sample code is made available under the MIT-0 license.
-See the LICENSE file.
+This sample code is made available under the MIT-0 license.See the LICENSE file.

 Errors or corrections?
 Contact akbariw@amazon.com.